 sed '/foo/d' file.txt

-To insert a line before or after a line containing a specific string, you can use the i (insert) or a (append) command.
-For example, to insert a line before each line containing foo, you would use:
+To add a line before or after a specific pattern, use the i (insert) or a (append) commands.
+For example:

 sed '/foo/i\This is a new line' file.txt

-To change (replace) a line containing a specific string, you can use the c command.
-For example, to replace all lines containing foo with This is a new line, you would use:
+To replace entire lines that match a pattern, use the c (change) command.
+For example, to replace all lines containing foo with This is a new line:

 sed '/foo/c\This is a new line' file.txt